 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This dark fantasy is a paperback edition that was published by St. Martin Paperbacks on August 30, 2011 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play
+Other books by this author which I have reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play

 Fourth in the Black London dark, dark fantasy series revolving around Pete, an ex-copper, and Jack Winter, the crow mage.